Information for regulated grocery retailers

 As the grocery industry regulator, our role includes monitoring competition and efficiency in the grocery industry, promoting transparency, carrying out reviews, inquiries and studies, making information available and enforcing the law.

-We also have specific responsibilities for the Grocery Wholesale Supply regime and the Grocery Supply Code of Conduct.
+We have specific responsibilities for the Grocery Supply Code and the Wholesale Supply regime.

 Our broader regulatory role also means that we oversee the Commerce Act and the Fair Trading Act, which cover all businesses in New Zealand, including grocery retailers.